OPV Optical Simulation: Sunlight, Absorption and Generation

 - What does the 1D absorption profile tell you about the device?

-👉 Next step: Now continue to Part C For a tutorial on exploring the device structure
+- Continue to Part C for a tutorial on exploring the device structure.